Brian Karem, Suspended Playboy White House Correspondent, Reinstated By Federal Judge

 Karem echoed Boutrous’ statements and said that the Trump administration would not publicly rebuke the First Amendment, though he said they would “come at” journalists “sideways” in order to stifle the press.

-Meanwhile, the White House has not had a press briefing at the White House since March 11, per CNN, meaning the last daily press briefing was deliver by former Press Secretary Sarah Huckabee Sanders.
+Meanwhile, the White House has not had a press briefing at the White House since March 11, per CNN, meaning the last daily press briefing was delivered by former Press Secretary Sarah Huckabee Sanders.
 Grisham has only done two press gaggles and one television appearance since she assumed her role in late June, CNN reported.